Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 Those smiling eyes that brought joy, yet she mimicked what I myself had said an hour earlier, sarcastically.
 Spare me please, years of bug-fixing had perhaps eroded my last remaining sense of time.

+I went around the menu, while she just sat there watching me with this quiet, loving gaze.
+Okonomi, wakame, tonkatsu, misoshiru... hours of anime watching had somehow made me know exactly what the heck these things were.
+It felt... weirdly nostalgic, like being taken out to eat by my mom after I got good grades at the end of the year, when I was an elementary school student, so calm, and safe.
+\
+\
+\
+*"You forgot the salad !"*
+\
+\
+\
+Yep, that's also what any mom would say.
+\
+\
+\
+Uh...
+Are we eating with our hands ?
+She glanced me again then looked towards a box nearby, where the chopsticks were hidden.
 Forgive me for haven't dined at such places since our last meet.
+Call me vanilla, but yeah I tend to stick with

+Told her about some of the gossip that I had happened to know recently, about some crazy ass guys on the internet, about how autistic I gradually became since I and my team now had had to move to a separate, isolated room, just because a so-called "technology privacy" hardware were shipped in from oversea.
 If we were badmouthing someone, he or she would know about it because that person is literally sitting just three steps away from you in a 50 square meters room.

+.
+Okay... didn't know that people dine in such a scientific way, even in some specific order.
+Dang an nong, khong duoc an lanh
 \
 \
 \
-\
-\
-*"I can make it the next year, then we can hang out again."*
+*"Til I make it the next year, then we can hang out again."*
 \
 *"You won't."*
 \